marwahaha/studyfruit/README.md

-# a home for supplementary class materials

-This site is for you to learn, to study, and to enjoy the breadth of knowledge available on campus.

-Please upload or link to any resources that you find useful.
-Examples include study-guides, cheat-sheets, and online tutorials and notes.
+This is a collection of study guides, notes, and tutorials made by Cal students.
+I hope it is useful for those in school and those looking to learn something new.

 ## How to use
-Click on a department page below to find relevant materials:
+Click on a department page to find relevant materials.

 * [Asian American Studies](./asianamericanstudies)
 * [Astronomy](./astronomy)
 * [Biology](./biology)